 NFFN have our very own podcasts hosted by Ben Eagle and Will Evans.
-Farmers from across the UK will be sharing their nature friendly farming stories the 1st and 3rd Wednesday of each month!
+Farmers from across the UK have been sharing their nature friendly farming stories and check back soon for series 3!

 Series 2 Episode 7: click here to listen